BIR Chicken Jalfrezi – Curry House Style Recipe (Step-by-Step Guide)

 Why are my peppers and onions soft instead of crunchy?

 This usually means they were added too early or cooked for too long.
-For a proper Jhalfrezi, add them near the end and cook on high heat for just a few minutes.
+For a proper Jalfrezi, add them near the end and cook on high heat for just a few minutes.

-What does vinegar or lemon juice do in Jhalfrezi?
+What does vinegar or lemon juice do in Jalfrezi?

 It adds a slight tang that lifts the dish and balances the spices.
-This is a key part of the Jhalfrezi flavour and helps distinguish it from other curries.
+This is a key part of the Jalfrezi flavour and helps distinguish it from other curries.

-Can I make Chicken Jhalfrezi without base gravy?
+Can I make Chicken Jalfrezi without base gravy?

 Yes, but it won’t have the same curry house flavour or texture.
 Base gravy is what gives BIR curries their consistency and depth, but you can substitute with a simple onion-based sauce if needed.